-By way of example, one might envisage a sliding scale where, at the minor end, a tate could choose to “bombard” its adversary, State B, with “antivax” propaganda in relation to the uptake of immunizations against Covid 19 (though undeniably harmful, such an act is one which clearly does fall outside of the ad bellum remit).
+By way of example, one might envisage a sliding scale where, at the minor end, a state could choose to “bombard” its adversary, State B, with “anti-vax” propaganda in relation to the uptake of immunizations against Covid 19 (though undeniably harmful, such an act is one which clearly does fall outside of the ad bellum remit).
 In contrast, however, at the major end of the scale, State A might attempt to destabilize or even topple State B’s government by “brainwashing” its civilian population (whether human or EAI) to the extent that that population employs physical force against the incumbent administration.
 A recent event which might be used as an example to demonstrate an action that sits somewhere between these two extremes might be something akin to the violence that was witnessed in Washington DC in January 2021.
 According to at least one report, there is clear evidence to suggest that this violence, which followed President Biden’s election victory, was fueled by a misinformation and disinformation campaign spread on social media platforms – noting, however, that in this instance there is no suggestion the lies were spread by the state, or were in some other way state sponsored.

 Nevertheless, with both “perpetual self-defense” and "self-defense by proxy” firmly in mind (bleak and dystopian though that may appear) the authors contend that in each concept there remains a strict constant—the state is acting pre-emptively against a non-imminent and latent threat of force.
 Therefore, pre-emptive self-defense by an EAI (via influence communications) is not only perhaps already lawfully acceptable, but also strategically desirable.
 Consequently, though each concept may initially appear somewhat abstract, they perhaps simply represent a crystallization of previously unidentified lege ferenda into tangible lex lata.

-Accepting that some forms of pre-emptive self-defense (particularly within the confines of influence communications and propaganda) are already fait accompli the authors uniquely propose (for pre-emption to be lawfully permissible), a coupling of the necessity test at the moment of action, and not at the moment of threat. so would remove the conceptual incompatibility between pre-emption, and the necessity requirement of self-defense—the stretching of time, against a non-imminent threat makes justification of an action being one of last resort almost nigh impossible.
+Accepting that some forms of pre-emptive self-defense (particularly within the confines of influence communications and propaganda) are already fait accompli, the authors uniquely propose (for pre-emption to be lawfully permissible), a coupling of the necessity test at the moment of action, and not at the moment of threat.
+Doing so would remove the conceptual incompatibility between pre-emption, and the necessity requirement of self-defense—the stretching of time, against a non-imminent threat, makes justification of an action being one of last resort almost nigh impossible.

 Currently, one envisages the EAI “running” the necessity test in 2021 against a perceived threat which may not materialize until 2029.
 This makes necessity very difficult to reconcile—given the EAI is applying necessity now rather than later.
-Instead, the authors conceive that the necessity requirement is physically applied and forecast in the context of 2029 by the virtue of the fact that the EAI can, and indeed has, calculated single move—thus making that legal determination compatible with the requirement of “last resort”.
+Instead, the authors conceive that the necessity requirement is physically applied and forecast in the context of 2029 by the virtue of the fact that the EAI can, and indeed has, calculated every single move—thus making that legal determination compatible with the requirement of “last resort”.
 Conversely, and as accepted by the authors, stretching the temporal aspects at one end of the spectrum naturally invites a similar re-appraisal at the other.
 Consequently, the authors propose that as part of each EAI assessment, post bellum considerations should also form part of the overall calculation.
 In short, where an EAI identifies that lesser harms are more likely to occur as a result of acting sooner, it should be permitted to act—providing such actions adhere to the authors proposed “test” resulting from the necessary fusion of ad bellum and in bello norms, and to established post bello values.